Mayor taps ex-Dallas chief to head Chicago police force

-CHICAGO (AP) — Chicago Mayor Lori Lightfoot on Thursday named former Dallas police Chief David Brown to head the police force in the nation’s third largest city.
+CHICAGO (AP) — Chicago Mayor Lori Lightfoot on Thursday named former Dallas police Chief David Brown to head the police force in the nation’s third largest city, touting his humility and calling him “a leader who commands respect.”

+Lightfoot introduced Brown as the next superintendent of the Chicago Police Department during a news conference, saying he’s the right man for the job.

+“We are Chicago and we deserve the best.
+And in this time, this moment, David Brown is the absolute best.”

-Lightfoot introduced Brown as the next superintendent of the Chicago Police Department during a news conference hours after she announced that a member of the force had died of COVID-19, the disease caused by the coronavirus.
+The announcement came hours after Lightfoot announced that a member of the police force had died of COVID-19, the disease caused by the coronavirus.

 Brown, who was one of two African Americans named as a finalist for the job, has more than 30 years of experience in law enforcement.
 The 59-year-old Brown, who retired from the Dallas force in 2016, drew widespread attention that year after five of his officers were killed in an ambush-style rifle attack and he directed officers to kill the suspect using a remote-controlled robot fixed with explosives.